-In February 2023, the Board approved a stock repurchase program authorizing the repurchase of up to \$0 million of the Company's common stock.
+In February 2023, the Board approved a stock repurchase program authorizing the repurchase of up to \$60 million of the Company's common stock.

-Under the Stock Repurchase Program, we may repurchase shares of our common stock from time to time in open market transactions or such other means as will comply with applicable rules, regulations and contractual limitations.
+Under the Stock Repurchase Program, the Company may repurchase shares of its common stock from time to time in open market transactions or such other means as will comply with applicable rules, regulations and contractual limitations.
 The Board of Directors may limit or terminate the Stock Repurchase Program at any time without prior notice.
 The extent to which the Company repurchases its shares of common stock, and the timing of such repurchases, will depend upon market conditions and other considerations as may be considered in the Company's sole discretion.

+During the year ended December 31, 2024, the Company did not repurchase any common stock.
 During the year ended December 31, 2023, the Company repurchased 14,600 shares for \$0.2 million and the shares were subsequently retired.

-Net Loss Per Common Share
+Net Income (Loss) Per Common Share